jcholsap/freemod-t430s/README.md

 Several aspects of this device are attractive.
 It's under 4 pounds (1.8 Kg), the 3rd generation CPUs are still capable processors today, the PC3 RAM speeds & latencies are still good performers, and the SATA III, Thunderbolt, and USB 3.0 interfaces are also still very good performers.

 Modifiable:
-Key upgrade possiblities include: 2K LCD screen, 5-row Keyboard, and i7 Quad-core.
+Key upgrade possiblities include: 2K LCD screen, 7-row Keyboard, overclocking, and i7 Quad-core.
 Granted the i7 upgrade requires BGA rework.
 But these mods are becoming more practical and more affordable all the time.